 DC output + Level on pin REM-SB + Parameter "REM-SB Level" → Behavior HIGH + Normal The DC output isn't locked.
-It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. ۲ LOW + Inverted 7 (none panel) of the command none algebra interrace. is off HIGH + Inverted The DC output locked.
-It can't be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
+It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. is off LOW + Inverted 7 (none panel) of the command from digital interrace.
+HIGH + Inverted The DC output locked.
+It can't be switched on by pushbutton "On/Off" (fron panel) or via command from digital interface.
 When trying to switch on, a pop-up in the display resp. an error message will be generated. + LOW + Normal →